jaclu/tmux-menus/README.md

 ## whiptail

-These menus can also be displayed using whiptail, be aware that in order to run whiptail dialogs via a shortcut, the current (if any) task is suspended, dialogs are run, and when done the suspended task is reactivated.
+These menus can also be displayed using Whiptail, be aware that in order to run whiptail dialogs via a shortcut, the current (if any) task is suspended, dialogs are run, and when done the suspended task is reactivated.